 Most of the research subjects who experienced cognitive impairment had comorbidities such as hypertension and diabetes mellitus.
-This data follows the results of Laksmidewi's research where 65.2% of CKD patients with cognitive impairment also had hypertension.
-These two diseases have indeed been proven to be risk factors for decreased cognitive function not only in the CKD patient population but also in the general population.
+This data follows the results of Laksmidewi's research where 65.2% of CKD patients with cognitive impairment also had hypertension.17 These two diseases have indeed been proven to be risk factors for decreased cognitive function not only in the CKD patient population but also in the general population.
 In people with hypertension, changes in the walls of blood vessels will then cause hypoperfusion, ischemia, and cerebral hypoxia.
-This condition will ultimately cause the accumulation of amyloid precursor protein /APP and amyloid-beta and also trigger the expression of presenilin which is the pathophysiological basis for dementia.
-In people with diabetes mellitus, insulin levels affect the metabolism of amyloid-beta and tau proteins which form neuritic plaques and neurofibrillary tangles, which is also the basic mechanism of dementia.
-Cognitive decline is also likely to happen in patients with cardiovascular disease because both have similar risk factors as well as direct consequences of heart disease on the brain, defined as the heart-brain axis.
-In addition, cognitive impairment also falls within the clinical spectrum of neuropsychiatric-systemic lupus erythematosus (NP-SLE).
-Many factors associated have been with cognitive dysfunction in NP-SLE including depression status, longer disease duration, regular glucocorticoid use, the presence of antineuronal and anti-phospholipid antibodies, structural brain alterations. traditional cardiovascular risk factors, physical inactivity, and vitamin D deficiency.
+This condition will ultimately cause the accumulation of amyloid precursor protein /APP and amyloid-beta and also trigger the expression of presenilin which is the pathophysiological basis for dementia.19 In people with diabetes mellitus, insulin levels affect the metabolism of amyloid-beta and tau proteins which form neuritic plaques and neurofibrillary tangles, which is also the basic mechanism of dementia.19 Cognitive decline is also likely to happen in patients with cardiovascular disease because both have similar risk factors as well as direct consequences of heart disease on the brain, defined as the heart-brain axis.20 In addition, cognitive impairment also falls within the clinical spectrum of neuropsychiatric-systemic lupus erythematosus (NP-SLE).
+Many factors associated have been with cognitive dysfunction in NP-SLE including depression status, longer disease duration, regular glucocorticoid use, the presence of antineuronal and anti-phospholipid antibodies, structural brain alterations. traditional cardiovascular risk factors, physical inactivity, and vitamin D deficiency.21

-The study found that cognitive impairment was most prevalent in groups that had received hemodialysis for <12 months and >24 Similarly, Lestari found months. that individuals undergoing hemodialysis for >24 months and <12 months had 39.2% and 37.1% impaired cognitive performance. respectively.
-Alirudin also reported that cognitive impairment mostly came from the group of CKD patients who had undergone hemodialysis for >24 months, as much as 66.7%.
-On the other hand, most patients with normal cognitive function came from the group who had only undergone hemodialysis for <12 months.
-Similar results were also reported by Zahroh where hemodialysis patients with normal cognitive function mainly came from the group with hemodialysis duration <12 months (80%).

-Hemodialysis length did not affect global cognitive function, although it did lower attentional function statistically.
-The effects of chronic hemodialysis on cognitive deterioration are unknown.
-Murray and Joseph observed that hemodialysis decreased brain function.
-There is a fluid shift and acute intravascular volume loss during the hemodialysis process which then causes edema and decreased perfusion due to decreased pressure and cerebral blood flow velocity.
-Cerebral edema and hypoperfusion cause damage to subcortical structures which ultimatelv causes impaired cognitive function.
-However, changes in brain structure may have occurred early in the course of CKD because imaging-based studies show that there is degeneration and lesions in brain white matter in as many as 70% of CKD patients who have not required hemodialysis.
+The study found that cognitive impairment was most prevalent in groups that had received hemodialysis for <12 months and >24 Similarly, Lestari found months. individuals undergoing hemodialysis for >24 months and <12 months had 39.2% and 37.1% impaired cognitive performance. respectively.22 Alirudin also reported that cognitive impairment mostly came from the group of CKD patients who had undergone hemodialysis for >24 months, as much as 66.7%.12 On the other hand, most patients with normal cognitive function came from the group who had only undergone hemodialysis for <12 months.
+Similar results were also reported by Zahroh where hemodialysis patients with normal cognitive function mainly came from the group with hemodialysis duration <12 months (80%).23 acute intravascular volume loss during the hemodialysis process which then causes edema and decreased perfusion due to decreased pressure and cerebral blood flow velocity.
+Cerebral edema and hypoperfusion cause damage to subcortical structures which ultimately causes impaired cognitive function.11 However, changes in brain structure may have occurred early in the course of CKD because imaging-based studies show that there is degeneration and lesions in brain white matter in as many as 70% of CKD patients who have not required hemodialysis.